Kaikacy/buffers.nvim/README.md

 For actually mapping character to its buffers, `getcharstr` function, wrapped in `keytrans` is used.
 Before commit `a541273`, I was using keymaps which where problematic!
 [thanks to this comment](https://www.reddit.com/r/neovim/comments/1lhuqgp/comment/mzaa6u5/?utm_source=share&utm_medium=web3x&utm_name=web3xcss&utm_term=1&utm_content=share_button)
+`close_keys` option was added because of `getcharstr`, so `BuffersToggle` command is less useful, and can just be `BuffersOpen`, but it still functions as toggle.

 # Contribution
 PRs and Issues are welcome!